cythral/phroses/README.md

 # Phroses [![Build Status](https://travis-ci.org/cythral/phroses.svg?branch=master)](https://travis-ci.org/cythral/phroses)
 Phroses is a multi-site content management system and dispatcher.
-Initial systems and features are fully implemented, while more advanced ones are still in development.
+Phroses is safe to use in production, with basic page creation, editing and theming features implemented.
+Many advanced / extra features & systems are still being implemented and ironed out.
 Phroses is easy to use, and extensible with customizable themes using [phyrex](https://github.com/cythral/phyrex) templating, along with plugins using [listen](https://github.com/cythral/listen).
-Phroses has only been tested on apache, support for nginx is coming later on.
+Phroses has only been tested on apache, it should work on nginx provided you convert what is in the .htaccess file into valid nginx configuration.

 ## Installation
 Phroses requires PHP 7.2 with dom, json, session, curl, date and pdo_mysql extensions enabled.